Alignak-monitoring/alignak/doc/source/15_development/test-driven-development.rst

   * Integration tests : Integration tests should be more extensive and can have longer execution periods as these are launched less often (before a release, or in an integration server).

-TDD in Shinken
+TDD in Alignak
 --------------

 We think all functions and features should have a test case.
-Shinken has a system to run automated tests that pinpoint any issues.
+Alignak has a system to run automated tests that pinpoint any issues.
 This is used prior to commit, at regular intervals and when preparing a release.

-Shinken uses Test Driven Development to achieve agility and stability in its software development process.
+Alignak uses Test Driven Development to achieve agility and stability in its software development process.
 Developers must adhere to the described methods in order to maintain a high quality standard.

 We know some functions will be hard to test (databases for example), so let's do our best, we can't have 100% coverage.
 Tests should cover the various input and expected output of a function.
 Tests can also cover end-to-end cases for performance, stability and features.
 Test can also be classified in their time to run, quick tests for commit level validation and integration tests that go in-depth.

 We are not saying "all patches should be sent with tests", but new features/functions should have tests.
 First, the submitter knows what his code is designed to do, second this will save us from having to create one or more test cases later on when something gets broken.
 Test examples can be found in the /tests/ directory of the repository or your local installation.

-Add test to Shinken
+Add test to Alignak
 ===================

 I guess you have come here to chew bubblegum and create tests ... and you are all out of bubblegum!
 Lucky you are, here is some help to create tests!